danielchacon9925/Portfolio/README.md

 - **Microcontroladores** – Dashboard for visualizing and analyzing results from microcontroller simulations and experiments.
 Provides an intuitive interface to display performance metrics, sensor data, and system behavior for embedded systems projects..
 - **Perceptron_Predictor** – Perceptron-based machine learning model for binary classification.
 Demonstrates training, testing, and prediction using a simple neural network..
 - **Poliformismo_Agencia_Bancaria** – project showcasing object-oriented programming (OOP) concepts, particularly polymorphism, through a simulated banking agency system.
 Includes classes for accounts, transactions, and customer management.
-- **Simulador_CACHE** – Models cache behavior, including hit/miss rates, replacement policies, and cache hierarchy, for educational and research purposes..
+- **Simulador_CACHE** – Models cache behavior, including hit/miss rates, replacement policies, and cache hierarchy, for educational and research purposes.

 ## How to Use This Repository